Payum/OmnipayBridge/src/Resources/docs/why-should-you-use-this-bridge.md

 * The payment model contains all the information we were able to get from omnipay.
 Just use it.
 * Payum abstracts workflow.
 It knows when Omnipay's `purchase` or `purchaseComplete` methods should be used.
 * Credit card details are protected from accidental storing on your side.
+* Using the builder you can overwrite any part you want, or add a Payum extension.

 Back to [index](index.md).